 At Wilderness Animal Hospital a goal for this year is to become more feline friendly.
-We’ll be learning how to make our practice more cat friendly; improving the waiting room and exam room so cats feel more comfortable and training the staff to be aware of and respond to our cat patients’ needs.
-Watch for changes when you come to visit, we want to make the visit as stress free for you and your cat as possible.
+We’ll be learning how to make our practice more cat-friendly; improving the waiting room and exam room so cats feel more comfortable and training the staff to be aware of and respond to our cat patients’ needs.
+Watch for changes when you come to visit, we want to visit stress-free for you and your cat as possible.

 Remember, Easter will soon be here, and Easter Lilies are starting to be available in stores.
 If you do have cats, remember flowers in the Lily family are VERY toxic to cats, so if you have cats in your home, you might want to avoid buying a Lily to decorate your home.

 And of course, we still love dogs at WAH.
 Watch out for the Easter chocolate and sugary snacks.
 Dogs love to get into the Easter basket and that one minute of bliss can lead to some serious problems.
 As always, feel free to contact me with any questions or ideas for articles. email@example.com or our facebook page.

 Sign up using the form or call 425-432-9975 to make your appointment.

 Doctor always on premises during hours of operation